Effective surjectivity of Galois representations of products of elliptic curves over function fields: Introduction

-Naturally, one asks for effective versions of the above results: what explicit lower bounds on $\ell$ guarantee that the image is as large as possible in either setting?
-Following Serre's work, an effective theorem for the product of an arbitrary number of elliptic curves over a number field was proven by Masser--W\"{u}stholz \cite[Theorem, Proposition 1]{MW_Galois} as an application of their work on isogeny degree bounds in \cite{MW_isog}.
-They prove that surjectivity holds for all primes $\ell$ larger than a constant depending on the Weil heights of the elliptic curve factors and the degree of the number field.
-Since their work, the subject of effective surjectivity results over number fields has seen ongoing interest, with many working to improve the bounds of Masser--W{\"{u}}stholz or to extend these types of results to other classes of abelian varieties (see, e.g., \cite{Coj, LV, Lom15, LF16, Lom16a, Lom16b, Zyw, MWa24a, MWa24b}).
+Naturally, one asks for effective versions of the above results.
+Following Serre's work, an effective theorem for the product of an arbitrary number of non-CM, pairwise non-(geometrically)-isogenous elliptic curves elliptic curves $E_1, \ldots, E_n$ over a number field $K$ was proven by Masser--W\"{u}stholz \cite[Theorem, Proposition 1]{MW_Galois} as an application of their work on isogeny degree bounds in \cite{MW_isog}.
+Specifically, Masser--W\"{u}stholz proved that there exists a constant $c(E_1/K, \ldots, E_n/K)$, defined explicitly in terms of the Weil heights of the elliptic curves and the degree of the number field, such that the image of the mod-$\ell$ Galois representation associated to the product $E_1 \times \ldots \times E_n$ is as large as possible for all primes $\ell > c(E_1/K, \ldots, E_n/K)$.
+Since their work, the subject of effective surjectivity results over number fields has seen ongoing interest, with many researchers working to improve the bounds of Masser--W{\"{u}}stholz or to extend these types of results to other classes of abelian varieties (see, e.g., \cite{Coj, LV, Lom15, LF16, Lom16a, Lom16b, Zyw, MWa24b, MWa24a}).
+In the function field setting, an effective surjectivity result for elliptic curves was proven by Cojocaru--Hall in \cite{CH}.
+Their theorem, which we recall as \cref{CH_thm}, shows that, when $K$ is the function field of a smooth, projective, and geometrically integral curve of genus $g$ over a perfect field of constants $k$, for any elliptic curve $E$ over $K$ with $j(E) \not\in {\overline{k}}$, there exists an explicit constant $c(g)$ such that the image of the representation $\rho_{E,\ell}$ is as large as possible for all primes $\ell \geq c(g)$.

-An explicit, effective surjectivity result for elliptic curves over a function field, which we recall as \cref{CH_thm}, was proven by Cojocaru--Hall in \cite{CH}.
-Their theorem states that surjectivity holds for all primes $\ell > c(g)$ not equal to the characteristic of $K$, where $c(g)$ is an explicit constant depending only on the genus of $K$.
-(The precise definition of $c(g)$ appears both in \cref{effective_theorem_introduction_version} and in \cref{CH_thm}.)

-Our main result in this work is an explicit surjectivity result for the product of an arbitrary number of elliptic curves over a function field, which provides the first extension of both Igusa's theorem and Cojocaru--Hall's theorem to products of dimension larger than $1$.
-For $C$ a smooth, projective, and geometrically integral curve over a perfect field $k$, let $K = k(C)$ denote the function field of $C$ and let $g = g(K) = g(C)$ denote the genus of $K$.
-For $E_1, \ldots, E_n$ elliptic curves over $K$,
+Our main result is an effective surjectivity result for the product of an arbitrary number of elliptic curves over certain function fields, providing the first extension of both Igusa's theorem and Cojocaru--Hall's theorem to abelian varieties of dimension larger than $1$.
+It uses the following notation.